Outdoor Products 3-Pack All Purpose Review

 The Outdoor Products bags are a set of three dry sacks made of polyurethane-coated 60% cotton 40% rayon ripstop material with double-stitched, tape-sealed seams.
 They're basic bags with no extra features.
 The 2- and 4-liter pouches are sewn flat, while the 10-liter sack is cylindrical.

 Right out of the gate, the Outdoor Products 3-Pack are clearly labeled as "highly weather-resistant" and "not intended for full submersion or flotation."
 So what does that mean?
 We put it to the test.
 We rolled each bag to the stated minimum of three rolls and got busy.

 When sprayed these bags with a pressurized hose, all three held air and didn't let any water inside — that clearly qualifies them as weather-resistant, as you're unlikely to encounter rain that's quite as intense as the powerful spray from a garden hose.
 In our reverse water testing, we filled the bags with water and tipped them upside down to see if they were airtight.
 Spoiler alert: they're not.
 They each drip very slightly from the inner creases of their rolled tops.

 We also submerged these bags briefly and then again for an extended period.
 They all managed to keep their paper towel contents quite dry during a brief submersion (like if you accidentally dropped your bag and quickly retrieved it).
 However, they didn't do quite so well during prolonged submersion.
 All three bags took on enough water to wet the paper towels significantly.
-Additionally, the fabric of the bags appeared to be taking on water after sitting submerged for half an hour.
 This isn't particularly awe-inspiring compared to many of the super intense options we tested, but for bags that clearly state they won't protect against submersion, they did alright.
 And for most casual uses (aka situations where you don't need to dunk your dry bag), these weather-resistant bags perform perfectly well.

 Ease of Use